mmartinsthiago/LaravelTemplate/README.md

 # LaravelTemplate
-This templates simplifies and set ready to use Bootstrap and JQuery.
+This templates simplifies and set ready to use Bootstrap and JQuery with Laravel.

 ## What is needed?
 - git;